aaronicsubstances/chartjs-plugin-piechart-outlabels/docs/quickstart.md

 			}]
 		},
 		options: {
-			zoomOutPercentage: 55, // makes chart 40% smaller (50% by default, if the preoprty is undefined)
+			radius: 40, // makes chart 40% smaller (100% by default, so this preoprty has to defined in order to see the labels not clipped off)
 			plugins: {
 				legend: false,
 				outlabels: {